Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 [edit]- Depending where you are going, see also cold weather, pests, altitude sickness and dangerous animals.

-Often you will have to climb up a mountain to see a glacier or a lake, just to return later—in that case consider leaving your (heavy) luggage where it cannot be found and enjoy the trail without the burden, but remembering where you left your backpack before.
-Make sure you equipment really is findable; in some terrain there are a zillion places that look the same and finding the same route back can be surprisingly difficult.
+Sometimes you will want to climb up to a mountain summit, without carrying your full kit with you.
+If you stash any equipment, make sure it really is findable; in some terrain there are a zillion places that look the same and finding the same route back can be surprisingly difficult.

 Blisters

-[edit]Blisters on your feet can be an unfortunate result of a walk.
+[edit]Blisters on your feet can be a painful result of a walk.
 Although some people are more likely to get blisters than others, everybody should take precautions and be prepared, so that this remains a minor inconvenience.

 - Wear good comfortable boots or shoes.
 Ensure these fit well.
 New walking boots (particularly leather ones) should be worn extensively before you set off on your trip – buy new boots a few months in advance of a big trip and wear them on gentle day walks from home.
 At the other extreme boots should not be so worn that they are structurally degraded.